Professor Zwirn, Graduate Program Director, 516-463-4976

 This program leads to initial certification as a teacher in visual arts in all grades.
 The program is designed to provide students who have completed baccalaureate studies in fine arts and art history with course work and field experiences in fine arts education, resulting in effective public school teaching.
 This program blends on-campus preparation with field experiences in a variety of school settings, culminating in full-time student teaching.
 It conforms with New York State Learning Standards for the Arts and with recommendations for teacher preparation by the National Art Education Association.

 Applications for admission to this Master of Science in Education program in the Department of Teaching, Learning and Technology are made to the Graduate Admission Office.
 Admissions decisions are based on a comprehensive review of multiple criteria.
 The department understands that any single criterion may not reliably predict a student’s potential for success in the program.
 Students may consider applying even if they fail to meet one of the GPA or testing criteria but feel that other aspects of their experience might compensate.
+All individual cases will be reviewed by an Admissions Counselor before being referred to the graduate program for further review.

 - A completed application form to the master’s program.